 On December 1, 2006, the Company acquired Deptford Mall, a 1,039,840 square foot super-regional mall in Deptford, New Jersey.
 The total purchase price was \$240,055.
 The purchase price was funded by cash and borrowings under the Company's line of credit.
-Subsequently, the Company placed a \$100,000 six-year loan on the property.
-The proceeds from the loan were used to pay down the Company's line of credit.
+Subsequently in 2006, the Company placed a \$100,000 six-year loan on the property.
+On May 23, 2007, the Company borrowed an additional \$72,500 under the loan agreement.
+The proceeds from the two borrowings were used to pay down the Company's line of credit.
 The results of Deptford Mall's operations have been included in the Company's consolidated financial statements since the acquisition date.
 The purchase price allocation included in the Company's balance sheet as of December 31, 2006 was based on information available at that time.
 Subsequent adjustment to the allocation was made during the three months ended March 31, 2007 based upon the receipt of a third-party valuation report.